-Physical rehabilitation will consist of a combination of a stretching and strengthening program, prescribed by your physiotherapist, according to the assessment performed until the patient has fully recovered.
+Physical rehabilitation will consist of a combination of stretching and strengthening program prescribed according to the assessment performed until the patient has fully recovered.
 This process includes a gradual return to activities to full return to sports at pre-injury level.
 It is also important to identify and treat any underlying mechanical issues that may have contributed to the injury in the first place.

 Please contact us if you have any questions!